mozilla-l10n/localizer-documentation/products/focus/testing_focus.md

 ## Testing with screenshots

 Screenshots are provided by the mobile teams and sent out on dev-l10n.
 The latest iterations can be found here: [Focus for Android](https://npark-mozilla.github.io/index.html).
-Focus for iOS (iPhone5) and Focus for iOS (iPhone7) screenshots are currently on hold and will be back up soon.
+Focus for iOS (iPhone5) and Focus for iOS (iPhone7) screenshots [can be found here](https://github.com/5y/firefox-focus-ios).

 ## Test builds